gatsbyjs/gatsby/docs/docs/conceptual/content-sync.md

 ![Screenshot of Gatsbyjs.com Content Sync UI error state](../images/content-sync-error.png)

-## Try Content Sync with Contentful on Gatsby Cloud

-To get setup quickly with a new site and have Gatsby Cloud do the heavy lifting, [deploy a new Gatsby Contentful site with just a few clicks on gatsbyjs.com](https://www.gatsbyjs.com/dashboard/deploynow?url=https://github.com/contentful/starter-gatsby-blog).

-## How Content Sync Works

-### Finding the right page for Content Previews
+## Finding the right page for Content Previews

 In the case that your content lives on multiple pages, for example a blog post page and a blog listing page, and you find you're being routed to the page you don't want to view your preview on, you can specify which node owns which page using the [`ownerNodeId` setting in the `createPage` api][createpage].
 Set the `ownerNodeId` to the Gatsby node ID of the node you want to preview for the page.

 You will not need to do this if you're building pages using the [Filesystem Route API][fsroutesapi], or if your page context includes a matching "id" property.
 See the next section for more info on this.

-### Node to Page Mapping Hierarchy
+## Node to Page Mapping Hierarchy

 Content Sync uses the [`unstable_createNodeManifest`][createnodemanifest] API via source plugins to allow source plugins to tell Gatsby which nodes are being previewed.
 When this public action is called, Gatsby uses an internal hierarchy to determine which page the content author intends to preview.